c2997108/lastwasm/doc/lastdb.rst

     Specify the type of "child table" to make: 0 means none, 1 means byte-size (uses a little more memory), 2 means short-size (uses somewhat more memory), 3 means full (uses a lot more memory).
-    Choices > 0 make lastal a bit faster, but make lastdb slower, and have no effect on lastal's results.
-Some tests suggest that -C2 is a good choice: faster than -C1 and no slower than -C3.
+    Choices > 0 make lastdb slower, and have no effect on lastal's results.
+This option seems to be mostly obsolete: it used to make lastal faster, but now makes it slower.

 -x  Just count sequences and letters.
 This is much faster.
 Letter
     counting is never case-sensitive.